nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

 ### Create Repository

-Deployment runtimes need to watch the Kubernetes Manifests in the repositories, so you need to create at least one repository related to the specified [product](product.md#create-product-api).
+Deployment runtimes need to watch code repositories that store the Kubernetes manifests, so you need to create at least one [code repository](code-repo.md#create-and-update-repositoryapi) related to the specified [product](product.md#create-product-api).

 ### Create Environment

-Deployment runtimes need to deploy to the runtime cluster related to the environment, so you need to create at least one environment related to the specified [product](product.md#create-product-api).
+Deployment runtimes need to deploy to environments related to runtime clusters, so you need to create at least one [environment](environment.md#create-and-update-environment-api) related to the specified [product](product.md#create-product-api).

 ## Create and Update Deployment-Runtime (API)